PyFstat/PyFstat/docs/fully_coherent_search_using_MCMC.md

 # Fully coherent search using MCMC

-In this example, we will show the basics of setting up and running a MCMC search for a fully-coherent search.
+In this example, we will show the basics of setting up and running a fully-coherent MCMC search.
 This is based on the example [fully_coherent_search_using_MCMC.py](../example/fully_coherent_search_using_MCMC.py).
 We will run the search on the `basic` data generated in the [make_fake_data](make_fake_data.md) example.